Your Pet, Our Passion.

 2. Your cat may be bored or unstimulated

-4. A symptom of ageing if your cat is a senior
+3. A symptom of ageing if your cat is a senior

 Ageing can affect all of us, and cats are no different.
 As they age, it is possible that the effects of ageing on the brain can leave your cat disoriented.
 CDS (Cognitive Disfunction Syndrome) is directly related to the effect of ageing on a cat’s brain, and can have a variety of symptoms, of which meowing at night is one.

-5. Outdoor cats may feel trapped
+4. Outdoor cats may feel confined

 6. Cat yowling at night could be the sound of mating

-This is a natural process, but we strongly suggest that you get your cat neutered – both male and females – as it significantly reduces the amount of unwanted kittens.
+As many of us know through experience, extremely loud screeching and cats’ yowling at night can be the sound of mating.
+While this is a natural process, you should ensure that that you get your cat neutered as soon as they are sexually mature (around 4 months old) – both male and females – as it significantly reduces the amount of unwanted kittens.
 Not to mention, it’ll also stop the loud yowling sound!

 Your cat might be howling at night for all sorts of different reasons, from pure boredom to old age and even illnesses such as thyroid issues.
-Whatever the trigger for your cat’s nocturnal yowls, you shouldn’t ignore the crying.
+Whatever the trigger for your cat’s nocturnal yowls, you shouldn’t ignore the meowing.

 Your cat is trying to tell you something, but it’s not always easy for owners to figure out what it is.

-1. Play with them before bed
+2. Play with them before bed

-2. Leave out food and water
+3. Leave out food and water

 Your cat might be meowing at night because they’re hungry or thirsty.
 Before you go to bed, it’s a good idea to leave out some dry cat food and water in the bowls so they can snack and drink as they please.

-3. Clean their litterbox
+4. Clean their litterbox

-4. Give them affection
+5. Give them affection

 6. Check if anything is waking or disturbing your cat